vcidst/minimal-mistakes/_pages/contact.md

 comments: false
 ---

-I'm open for freelance work or consulting projects.
-You can reach me at `contact@shailendra.me`, on twitter [@ziscore](https://twitter.com/ziscore) or use the contact form below
+I'm not open for any consulting projects right now.
+However, you can reach me at `contact@shailendra.me`, on twitter [@ziscore](https://twitter.com/ziscore) or use the contact form below

 <form
   action="https://formspree.io/xvorwqdq"